Distributed Deep Convolutional Neural Networks for the Internet-of-Things: Experimental Results

-The transmission technologies all the IoT nodes are equipped with are two, modelling two different scenarios: \begin{itemize} \item \textit{high-bandwidth}, where the employed transmission technology is the \textit{Wi-Fi 4} (standard IEEE 802.11n).
-The transmission range has been set to a tenth of the minimum indoor range, i.e., $d_t = 7.5m$, whereas the data-rate is $\rho=72.2$ Mb/s, that corresponds to the single-antenna scenario with 64-QAM modulation on the 20 MHz channel, according to the specifications \cite{xiao2005ieee}. \item \textit{low-bandwidth} (and energy-consumption), where the \textit{Wi-Fi HaLow} (standard IEEE 802.11ah), specifically designed for IoT systems, is adopted.
-The transmission range is equal to the other scenario, while the data-rate is $\rho=7.2$ Mb/s with a single-antenna and 64-QAM modulation on the 2 MHz channel \cite{adame2014ieee}. \end{itemize}
+The transmission technologies the IoT units are equipped with are the \textit{Wi-Fi 4} (standard IEEE 802.11n) and \textit{Wi-Fi HaLow} (standard IEEE 802.11n).
+The transmission range is $d_t = 7.5m$ (a tenth of the minimum indoor range).
+The Wi-Fi 4 data-rate is $\rho=72.2$ Mb/s, that corresponds to the single-antenna scenario with 64-QAM modulation on the 20 MHz channel~\cite{xiao2005ieee}, whereas the \textit{Wi-Fi HaLow} one is $\rho=7.2$ Mb/s with a single-antenna and 64-QAM modulation on the 2 MHz channel~\cite{adame2014ieee}.

-\subsection{Figures of merit}
+\subsection{Figures of Merit}

-The proposed methodology is evaluated on the ``data production to decision making''-latency $t$ defined as the time between the acquisition of the image and the reception of the classification outcome.
-To further clarify the effects of transmission and computation, latency $t$ is split into the transmission $t_t$ and the processing $t_p$ terms.
-The former measures all the transmissions (from a source to IoT units, between IoT units, or from IoT units to the target unit $f$); the latter measures the processing time on each IoT unit.
-These terms are computed as defined in Section \ref{sct:theMethodology}, whereas additional sources of delays, such as transmission handshakes or repeated transmissions due to failures have been neglected.

-For each setting, transmission technology, and configuration, the evaluated metric is the mean $\pm$ standard deviation of each latency term, i.e., $t$, $t_t$, and $t_p$, computed on $1000$ randomly generated IoT systems.
+The proposed methodology is evaluated on the ``data production to decision making''-latency $t$ defined as the time between image acquisition and classification reception at $f$.
+To further clarify the effects of data communication and computation, $t$ is split into the transmission $t_t$ and the processing $t_p$ terms.
+The former term refers to the sum of all transmission times (from a source to IoT units, between IoT units, or from IoT units to the target unit $f$); the latter sums the processing times on the IoT units.
+These terms are computed as defined in Section~\ref{sct:theMethodology}, whereas additional sources of delays, such as transmission handshakes or repeated transmissions (due to failures) have been neglected.
+For each setting, transmission technology, and configuration, the evaluated figure of metric is the mean $\pm$ standard deviation of each latency term, i.e., $t$, $t_t$, and $t_p$, computed on $500$ randomly generated IoT systems.
+It is noteworthy to point out that the accuracy has not been considered as a metric since the proposed method does not introduce any approximation w.r.t the original CNN, hence there is no accuracy loss due to placement of the CNN layers.